Battle of Rawa

-Battle of Rawa (also written as -Rava, -Rawa-Ruska, -Rava-Ruska, or -Rava-Russka) was an early stage World War I battle between Austria-Hungary and Russia, between September 3–11, 1914.
-The Russian armies had defeated their opponents and threw them back to the Carpathian mountains.
+Battle of Rawa (also written as -Rava, -Rawa-Ruska, -Rava-Ruska, or -Rava-Russka) was an early stage World War I battle between Austria-Hungary and Russia, from 3-11 September, 1914.
+The Russian armies had defeated their opponents and pushed them back to the Carpathian Mountains.
 The battle was part of the series of engagements known as Battle of Galicia.

 Background

-According to Prit Buttar, "Conrad issued further orders to prepare for what he hoped would be a decisive blow by Auffenberg's Fourth Army.
+According to Prit Buttar, "Conrad issued further orders to prepare for what he hoped would be a decisive blow by Auffenberg's 4th Army.
 Leaving only four infantry divisions and two cavalry divisions facing north, under the collective command of Archduke Joseph Ferdinand, Auffenberg was to turn and march southeast.
 Meanwhile, Ivanov finally prevailed upon Ruzsky to turn northwest, so that he could march to the aid of Plehve's army.
-Unwittingly, the Russians and Austro-Hungarians thus created the circumstances that would lead to a head-on collision between Auffenberg's Fourth Army and Ruzsky's Third Army."
+Unwittingly, the Russians and Austro-Hungarians thus created the circumstances that would lead to a head-on collision between Auffenberg's 4th Army and Ruzsky's 3rd Army."
 Auffenberg's IX, VI, and XVII Corps were located between Niemirów and Rawa Ruska.
-The Russian Third Army consisted of the IX, X, XI, and XXI Corps.
-On 6 September, the Austro-Hungarian XVII and VI Corps met the Russian IX and X Corps respectively, while the Russian XXI Corps extended beyond the left flank of the Austro-Hungarians.
-At the same time, Plehve's Fifth Army advanced to the south.
-Joseph Ferdinand now faced the Russian XXI Corps to the east, the Russian Fifth Army to the north, while the Austro-Hungarian First Army retreated towards the south.
-Protecting the Austro-Hungarian Fourth army's rear, Joseph Ferdinand located his men north of Rawa Ruska.
+The Russian 3rd Army consisted of the 9th, 10th, 11th, and 21st Army Corps.
+On 6 September, the Austro-Hungarian XVII and VI Corps met the Russian 9th and 10th Army Corps respectively, while the Russian 21st Army Corps extended beyond the left flank of the Austro-Hungarians.
+At the same time, Plehve's 5th Army advanced to the south.
+Joseph Ferdinand now faced the Russian 21st Army Corps to the east, the Russian 5th Army to the north, while the Austro-Hungarian 1st Army retreated towards the south.
+Protecting the Austro-Hungarian 4th army's rear, Joseph Ferdinand located his men north of Rawa Ruska.

 Battle

-On 8 September, fighting continued along Auffenberg's front, as the Austro-Hungarian Fourth Army was in danger of being surrounded.
+On 8 September, fighting continued along Auffenberg's front, as the Austro-Hungarian 4th Army was in danger of being surrounded.
 Outnumbered two to one, the Austro-Hungarians continued to resist Russian advances, especially along Auffenberg's exposed northern flank.
-Joseph Ferdinand had only one division to block Plehve's Russian V and XVII Corps, advancing from Komarów.
+Joseph Ferdinand had only one division to block Plehve's Russian 5th and 17th Army Corps, advancing from Komarów.
 On 9 September, Auffenberg started his retreat westwards towards the River San.

 Aftermath

 The Austro-Hungarian armies did not stop at the River San, instead retreating to the Dunajec and Biala Rivers, abandoning the Przemyśl Fortress to a Russian siege.
-On 29 September, Auffenberg received a letter from Archduke Frederick stating, "...I call upon you to give to your Fatherland the greatest sacrifice that a soldier can be asked to make, that is, to report sick and to resign the command of the Fourth Army."
+On 29 September, Auffenberg received a letter from Archduke Frederick stating, "I call upon you to give to your Fatherland the greatest sacrifice that a soldier can be asked to make, that is, to report sick and to resign the command of the Fourth Army."